Compiled Models, Built-In Exploits: Uncovering Pervasive Bit-Flip Attack Surfaces in DNN Executables: Assault from a Weak Attacker

-Following the discussion of the need for trained weights in \S~\ref{subsec:attack}, this section elaborates on their definition, the reason and challenges for getting them, as well as how we efficiently and effectively obtain a set of $\mathcal{E}$ where each $e_i \in \mathcal{E}$ has well-trained weights, even when $|\mathcal{E}|$ is large (e.g., about ten).
+We mentioned in \S~\ref{subsec:attack} that attackers need trained weights to construct the local set of DNN executables $\mathcal{E}$.
+We now elaborate on the rationale and challenges for getting them, as well as how we efficiently and effectively obtain enough of them for a relatively large $\mathcal{E}$ (e.g., when $|\mathcal{E}| > 10$).